indralukmana/turbin3-capstone/memory-bank/activeContext.md

 - **Structure:** Well-organized Anchor project with excellent, detailed documentation and diagrams focused on a learning journey.
 - **Tech:** Solana, Anchor (Rust), TypeScript (tests).
-- **Status:** Core fund movement is in place; behavioral gate logic is the next major implementation phase.
+- **Status:** Core fund movement is in place; currently debugging the `submit_plan` instruction test.
 The `documentations/00-curriculum.md` is the best place to see the up-to-date plan.